 5) Anticipated audience or users:

-The anticipated audience for the documents produced by this Working Group includes developers, deployers, and designers of online services and network devices that act on behalf of individuals in the health space.
+The anticipated audience for the documents produced by this Working Group includes developers, , and designers of online services and network devices that act on behalf of individuals in the health space.
 The group also anticipates gathering input from individual users of online services in order to respond to their needs and preferences.

 6) Language: